 At Viesgo we work on preventing and fighting corruption in any of its forms.
 To do so, we work with the current law in mind and our policies include the mechanisms to follow to ensure the activity is conducted in line with the law.
 We also have a crime prevention model that helps us prevent and detect any inappropriate behaviour by an employee or collaborator of the company, in line with the principles included in our Code of ethics.

-We develop projects to remain at the forefront of digitalisation and promote the competitiveness of the company
+We develop projects to be at the forefront of digitization and boost the company’s competitiveness.

-We support respect for the environment as part of our values and commitment to society
+We advocate respect for the environment as part of our values and commitment to society.